petrarca/cypher-graphdb-core/src/cypher_graphdb/cli/help/import_graph.md

 - Always expects headers in the first row
 - Uses comma (`,`) as delimiter
 - Uses UTF-8 encoding
-- Uses DuckDB's auto-detection for data types
+- Uses standard library CSV parser with auto-detection for data types

 **Excel Import:**
 - Processes all worksheets in the file